Restrictions on depositing and donating

 - Please do not make a special trip to the office with documents you wish to deposit without agreeing this with us in advance.

 - In particular, it may not be possible to accept deposits on Saturdays unless all the necessary administration has been completed in advance and a specific appointment has been made.
-Contacting us.
+Contact us.

 Types of transfer – archives can be handed to the History Centre as: